 For an introduction to Yorkshare, you can complete the online, self-paced Getting Started Tutorial.
 Colleagues wishing to undertake a structured development programme can participate in our PGCAP sessions or our supported CMALT portfolio scheme.
 Contact us to find out more about these formal development opportunities or to arrange an individual consultation.

 Lunchtime webinar series

 We will be running a series of lunchtime webinars throughout the academic year, using Blackboard Collaborate.
-The sessions will take the format of a 20-30 minute presentation followed by the opportunity for questions and discussion.
+The sessions will take the format of a 20-30 minute online presentation followed by the opportunity for questions and discussion.
 Times and dates for upcoming webinars are listed in the table below.
 Our webinars are usually recorded, with the recordings shared within 48hrs on our Lunchtime Webinar Archive page.

-Joining instructions for our webinars are emailed out the morning before the session to everyone that’s registered their interest (via the linked Google Form.
+Joining instructions for our webinars are emailed out the morning before the session to everyone that’s registered their interest via the linked Google Form.
 Blackboard Collaborate does not require a download to work; the session will just run through your web browser.
 You do not require a microphone or webcam to participate in the session.

 |Date and time||Theme||Sign up (Google Form)|

-For more information on Blackboard Collaborate and how to set it up in advance, visit our dedicated Collaborate page.
+For more information on Blackboard Collaborate visit our dedicated Collaborate page.

 The Development Themes listed below are indicative of the type of training and consultation we can provide to individuals and departments.

 This can be tailored to an academic or support staff context, specific to your use of the VLE in your role.
 Ideal for those who are new to using Yorkshare or who may need a refresher on certain tools and functionality.
 Section 1 of the York TEL Handbook also covers recommended good practice for baseline use of Yorkshare.
 As well as 1:1 consultations at the modular level, we can tailor this session to programme teams for a more holistic overview.